Kaetlyn Osmond: 2018–19 season: Retirement

 On June 4, 2018 Osmond announced that she was planning to skip competitions on the Grand Prix series.
 The following day her participation in the cross-Canada "Thank You Canada Tour" was announced.
 On August 21, 2018 Osmond confirmed that she would not compete at all during the 2018–2019 season.
 She subsequently stated that her return to competitive skating is uncertain.
 On May 2, 2019, Skate Canada announced her retirement from competitive skating.

 Post-competitive career

 Since retiring from competition, Osmond has continued to participate in Stars on Ice' annual Canadian tours.
 She also participated in both the "Thank You Canada" and "Rock the Rink" tours organized by Tessa Virtue and Scott Moir, and international show skating including Art on Ice.

-Osmond moved to Brantford, Ontario in 2019, and subsequently began coaching at the Brant Skating Club while not touring.
+Osmond moved to Brantford, Ontario, in 2019, and subsequently began coaching at the Brant Skating Club while not touring.
 She also began organizing training camps for figure skaters in her native Newfoundland.
 Subsequently, moving to Toronto, she began studying journalism at Centennial College in September 2020.
 In November 2020, she joined the staff of the Richmond Training Centre in Richmond Hill, Ontario as a skating coach.
-In April of 2021, she returned to Edmonton to continue her journalism training.
+In April 2021, she returned to Edmonton to continue her journalism training.
+She now coaches at the Ice Palace Figure Skating Club in Edmonton.